-The intention of this Fair Processing Notice is to inform the public of the purpose for which Marie Stopes International (‘’MSI’’) uses (i) Closed Circuit Television and (ii) mobile image and audio recording devices (i) and (ii) being referred to collectively as ‘’Recording Devices’’, and to respond to frequently asked questions relating to data protection.
+The intention of this Fair Processing Notice is to inform the public of the purpose for which Marie Stopes International (MSI) uses Closed Circuit Television (CCTV) and mobile image and audio recording devices, referred to collectively as 'Recording Devices'.

 MSI operates its Recording Devices in accordance with the Data Protection Act 1998 and the CCTV Code of Practice of the Information Commissioner’s Office.